ssmaceachern-dev/mythicalmonsters/chapter9_impairments.md

 **Inhalation**: Inhaled poisons take the form of gaseous clouds or powders that can be inhaled.
 Unless a creature is wearing a suitable face covering, they are subject to the effects of the poison as long as they are within the same square as the cloud.

-**Wounds**: Poisons with this application method can only be effective when they are a part of an action that inflicts wounds on a creature.
+**Health**: Poisons with this application method can only be effective when they are a part of an action that inflicts wounds on a creature.

 ### Strength